 MARE

-Updated on: 2022-09-28
+Updated on: 2024-07-12

 Deadline: 2022

 Summary: Maritime Spatial Plans under the MSP Directive need to take into account land-sea interactions and apply an ecosystem-based management approach to reduce the adverse impacts of fishing, extraction and other human activities on species and habitats.
 This is of high importance for sea basins with legal instruments in place, like the Mediterranean (ICZM Protocol).
 Maritime spatial plans need to be consistent with the marine strategies that Member States have prepared under the EU Marine Strategy Framework Directive to ensure that the legal obligations are achieved.
-The Commission will publish a report in 2022.
+The Commission published a report in 2022.

 Links: